Supreme Court won’t revive school’s transgender bathroom ban

-WASHINGTON — The Supreme Court on Monday rejected a Virginia school board’s appeal to reinstate its transgender bathroom ban.
+WASHINGTON — The U.S. Supreme Court on Monday rejected a Virginia school board’s appeal to reinstate its transgender bathroom ban, handing a victory to transgender rights groups and a former high school student who fought in court for six years to overturn the ban.

-Over two dissenting votes, the justices left in place lower court rulings that found the policy unconstitutional.
-The case involved former high school student Gavin Grimm, who filed a federal lawsuit after he was told he could not use the boys’ bathroom at his public high school.
+After learning that the high court refused to hear the board’s appeal, Gavin Grimm, now 22, said that his long battle is over.
+“We won,” he tweeted.
+“Honored to have been part of this victory,” he added.

-The Gloucester County, Virginia, school board’s policy required Grimm to use restrooms that corresponded with his biological sex — female — or private bathrooms.
+Grimm was a 15-year-old student at Gloucester High School when he was banned from using the boys’ bathroom.
+The Gloucester County School Board’s policy required Grimm to use restrooms that corresponded with his biological sex – female – or private bathrooms.
+Grimm filed a federal lawsuit that wound its way through the courts for six years.

+Grimm said that being forced to use the nurse’s room, a private bathroom and the girls’ restroom was humiliating and severely interfered with his education.

+“Trans youth deserve to use the bathroom in peace without being humiliated and stigmatized by their own school boards and elected officials,” he said in a statement.

 Send questions/comments to the editors.